Coni Forcey | Environment Victoria

 Starting up a climate action group, however, forced Coni to face her own fears of being ostracised within her community for trying to alert people into action.
 “No one wants to be labelled as ‘chicken little’,” Coni said.
 “I initially organised BCCAG because I believed that there were other people who were concerned, so I sought them out and with their help, formed the BCCAG into a non-political, not-for-profit organisation to provide a collective voice for Bayside residents.”

-The results were suprising, even to Coni.
+The results were surprising, even to Coni.
 The group’s first event, a human sign at Sandringham Beach, was a huge success, attracting more than 4,000 people and mainstream media attention.
 The response was thrilling.
 “I’ve lived in Bayside for over 20 years.
 I know my community and I know that they are the type of people who will rise up to a challenge and support their neighbours when needed,” Coni said.
 “Once we spoke to the local schools and got their support, I knew that the response would be huge, because parents are concerned about the future their children will be facing as a result of global warming.”

 “I’m thrilled at the continued interest from all over the world that it has generated.”